worldline-go/igmigrator/README.md

 docker run --rm -it -p 5432:5432 -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres postgres:12.8-alpine
 ```

-If the database is running and reachable on the default (_5432_) port for _postgres_ user (no password), we can simply run the tests by running the following command in root directory:
+If the database is running and reachable on the default (_5432_) port for _postgres_ user (password _postgres_), we can simply run the tests by running the following command in root directory:
 ```shell
 go test -v ./...
 ```